-The increased returns were obvious just 3 years after women joined the firms as directors, the report said.
+The increased returns were obvious just 3 years after women joined the firms as female directors, the report said.
 Firms with female directors also showed better transparency and governance scores.

 While this may indicate that female directors could be a positive presence on company boards, the reality is that the actual number of female directors who are sitting on boards are dismally small.

 Now, only 8 out of 100 directors of firms listed on the Singapore Exchange are female.
 The study also found that women made up 7.9% of all board directors in Singapore’s listed firms in 2012, up from 7.3% in 2011 and 6.9% in 2010.

 Singapore is behind regional neighbours in this aspect.
 Indonesia has 11.6% of board directors who are women, Malaysia has 8.7% and Hong Kong has 9.4%.
 Asia is way behind more developed countries like the US, where 16.6% of board directors are women.
 Australia has 15.8% while Norway has a whooping 41% (due to a mandatory quota).